rust-lang/book/nostarch/chapter11.md

 This test will succeed, since the code panics and we said that it should.
 If this code happened to run and did not cause a `panic!`, this test would fail.

-`should_panic` tests can be fragile, as it's hard to guarantee that the test didn't fail for a different reason than the one you were expecting.
+`should_panic` tests can be fragile, as it’s hard to guarantee that the test didn’t fail for a different reason than the one you were expecting.
 To help with this, an optional `expected` parameter can be added to the `should_panic` attribute.
 The test harness will make sure that the failure message contains the provided text.
 A more robust version of Listing 11-1 would be the following, in Listing 11-2:

 <figure>
-<span class="filename">Filename: src/lib.rs</span>
+<span class=“filename”>Filename: src/lib.rs</span>

 ```rust
 #[test]